Suicide Squad (2016 film): Plot

 In the aftermath of Superman's death, (Note: As depicted in Batman v Superman: Dawn of Justice (2016)) intelligence officer Amanda Waller convinces the U.S. government to greenlight Task Force X, a response team of criminals and supervillains.
 The team will be used to combat metahuman threats, under Waller's control via nanite bombs implanted in each criminal's neck, which can be remotely detonated if they try to rebel or escape.
 If successful, they will have their sentences shortened.

 Dr. June Moone, an American archaeologist, becomes possessed by a witch called Enchantress.
 Waller can control Enchantress by seizing her magical heart, which wounds her if it is struck.
-Waller's subordinate Colonel Rick Flag is in love with Moone, and is made a lead member of Task Force X. However, Enchantress betrays Waller, conquering Midway City, transforming humans into monsters, and summoning her brother Incubus to destroy mankind.
+Waller's subordinate Colonel Rick Flag Jr. is in love with Moone, and is made a lead member of Task Force X. However, Enchantress betrays Waller, conquering Midway City, transforming humans into monsters, and summoning her brother Incubus to destroy mankind.

 Task Force X is formed to stop Enchantress, using six inmates from Belle Reve penitentiary.
-The roster consists of hitman Deadshot, who wants to reunite with his daughter Zoe; Harley Quinn, a volatile and crazed former psychiatrist-turned-girlfriend of Gotham crime lord Joker; Australian boomerang-wielding thief Captain Boomerang; pyrokinetic ex-gangster El Diablo; mutant cannibal Killer Croc; and rope-climber mercenary Slipknot.
+The roster consists of hitman Deadshot, who wants to reunite with his daughter Zoe; Harley Quinn, a volatile and crazed former psychiatrist-turned-girlfriend of Gotham crime lord the Joker; Australian boomerang-wielding thief Captain Boomerang; pyrokinetic ex-gangster El Diablo; mutant cannibal Killer Croc; and rope-climber mercenary Slipknot.
 The team is led by Flag and joined by his associate Katana, a Japanese swordswoman.
 Waller and Flag deliberately hide the latter's relationship with Moone from the team.

 Upon arrival in Midway City, the team's helicopter is shot down, forcing them to travel on foot.
 Boomerang convinces Slipknot to take off, thinking that the bombs are a ruse, but Flag kills Slipknot by activating the bombs when he tries to escape; satisfying Boomerang's curiosity of the bombs' legitimacy.
 Scaling a skyscraper and fighting their way through waves of heavily mutated soldiers under Enchantress' control, the team discover the mission target was Waller herself.